Activists keep up pressure as Biden weighs student debt move

-WASHINGTON (AP) — For student loan activists, the week began with hope as President Joe Biden gave his clearest indication that he was considering canceling federal debt rather than simply allowing borrowers to defer payments during the pandemic.
+WASHINGTON (AP) — The week began with hope for student loan activists as President Joe Biden gave his clearest indication that he was considering canceling federal debt rather than simply allowing borrowers to defer payments during the pandemic.

 But that soon gave way to disappointment when Biden signaled days later that any debt relief would be much less than activists wanted.
 So Melissa Byrne, one of the organizers who has been leading the charge, got back to work.